Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Visiting Poros is a must for nature lovers.
 The island features unspoiled beaches with azure waters like Monastiri beach and lush pine tree forests.

-Don’t omit to pay a visit to the Museum of Poros and the Temple of Poseidon if you’re looking for some historical sightseeing.
+Don’t forget to visit the Museum of Poros and the Temple of Poseidon if you’re looking for some historical sightseeing.

 Hydra island